Adam-Collier/100-Days-Of-Code/log.md

 ### Day 68: March 12th, Sunday

-**Todays progress**: Continued watching Daniel Shiffman's videos on creating and API using Node and Express.
+**Todays progress**: Continued watching Daniel Shiffman's videos on creating an API using Node and Express.

 **Thoughts**: Steadily starting to understand the structure and syntax of a Node and Express application and also the possibilities of what can be done.

+### Day 69: March 13th, Monday

+**Todays progress**: Finished watching the last of Daniel Shiffman's videos on creating an API using Express and Node

+**Thoughts**: Getting to grips with how Express works with Node and how it can be a great tool

+### Day 70: March 14th, Tuesday

+**Todays progress**: Started the Expressworks workshopper again on Node School.
+I feel as though I understand everything a lot more second time round.
+I have just completed the Good Old Form challenge.

+**Thoughts**: Up to this point I am feeling very confident with Express.
+I havent hit any major hurdles which is inevitable in the nest few challenges.
+However every hurdle I overcome improved my knowledge and skills.